 State Board of Real Property Tax Services

-Live webcasts: You'll be able to watch State Board meetings live from this webpage.
+Live webcasts: Watch State Board meetings live from this webpage.

-Agenda, resolutions and approved minutes of the State Board may be accessed in the schedules below.
+Schedules, agenda, resolutions and approved minutes of the State Board:

-Booklets of the State Board's proceedings including agenda, resolutions and meetings are compiled by year:
+Compilation booklets of the State Board's schedules, agenda, resolutions and meetings for past years:

 - 2015 Summary of Proceedings